Certificate in Psychedelic-Assisted Therapies and Research

 -

 The Oregon subcohort is for those interested in becoming a legal psilocybin facilitator in the state of Oregon.
 Regardless of cohort, any applicant may participate in our training program in Portland, Oregon.
+Our certificate curriculum is approved as a psilocybin training program by the Oregon Health Authority (Training Program ID #TP-ce7dd84c) and authorized by the Oregon Higher Education Coordinating Commission (HECC).
 As of January 1st, 2025, Oregon will allow people who are not residents of Oregon to be licensed as psilocybin facilitators.

 -